A

 peoples and traditions, but the seas had until that time been an empty

-niche.
-Then after spreading through the outer and western parts of
+had spread through the outer and western parts of

-Britain, perhaps some migrated further south, possibly ending up as far
+the northern Isles, then perhaps some migrated further south, possibly

 south as Portugal, possibly inspiring the legends of "Atlantis".
 They